Agronomic Issues contest | Science Societies Skip to main content

 Submissions

-Contest submission deadline closed on October 1, 2025.
+Contest submission deadline close on Oct.
+1, 2026.
 You must complete your registration by the deadline to be eligible to participate.

 • Teams will be required to submit presentation topic prior to the contest submission deadline.
 Presentation slides are required 48 hours prior to competition.